Mobile Menu

 Why?
 We want to be liked and there is less possibility of rejection when we share a mutual interest, value, or experience.

 If students perceive that their classmates don’t like them, chances are they don’t see much common ground between themselves and their peers.
-If students lack connection to each other, the more likely they are to participate in behaviors that separate them from the group.
+Furthermore, if students lack connection to each other, they are more likely they to participate in behaviors that separate them from the group.

 That’s why it’s so important to take time to build a classroom environment, not just at the beginning of the year but throughout the year.
-Each time you do, you are sending the message “we are in this together.”
+Each time you pause for an SEL activity, ice breaker questions, or team builder, you are sending the message “we are in this together.”

 There are different ways to use ice breaker questions other than the typical partner interview.

-Here are a few ways to spice it up:
+Here are a few ways to spice up your ice breakers:

 • Icebreaker menus or choice boards.